 Rockwool's score of 74 is higher than 85% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Rockwool reported total carbon emissions of approximately 2,586,658,000 kg CO2e, with Scope 1 emissions at about 1,601,801,000 kg CO2e, Scope 2 emissions (market-based) at approximately 109,209,000 kg CO2e, and Scope 3 emissions totalling around 875,648,000 kg CO2e.
-This data reflects a comprehensive approach to emissions reporting, covering all relevant scopes.
-Rockwool has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 38% by 2034, using 2019 as the baseline year.
-Additionally, the company targets a 20% reduction in absolute Scope 3 emissions within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with the reductions required to limit global warming to well below 2°C. The company also aims to reduce CO2 emission intensity from its stone wool production facilities by 20% by 2030, with an interim goal of 10% by 2022, compared to 2015 levels.
-Furthermore, Rockwool is committed to reducing its Scope 2 emissions by 85% by 2030, with a 40% reduction targeted by 2022.
-Overall, Rockwool's climate strategy demonstrates a robust commitment to sustainability and significant reductions in carbon emissions, reflecting its role as a leader in the building products sector.
+In 2024, Rockwool reported total carbon emissions of approximately 2.59 billion kg CO2e, comprising 1.60 billion kg CO2e from Scope 1, 109.2 million kg CO2e from Scope 2 (market-based), and 875.6 million kg CO2e from Scope 3 emissions.
+This data reflects a commitment to transparency and accountability in their climate impact.
+Rockwool has set ambitious reduction targets, aiming to decrease absolute Scope 1 and 2 greenhouse gas emissions by 38% by 2034, using 2019 as the baseline year.
+Additionally, the company is committed to reducing absolute Scope 3 emissions by 20% within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are classified as consistent with the goal of limiting global warming to well below 2°C. The company also aims to reduce CO2 emission intensity from its stone wool production facilities by 20% by 2030, with an interim goal of 10% by 2022.
+This commitment underscores Rockwool's dedication to sustainable practices and its role in the building products sector, headquartered in Denmark (DK).

 Access structured emissions data, company-specific emission factors, and source documents